READ TIME: 13 Minutes

 Being unable to make a payment as a direct cause of the coronavirus, then you may hold payment for your self-assessment, due July 2020 until January 31st,2021.

-Ensure you contact the HMRC Coronavirus (COVID-19) helpline, if you are unable to pay other tax bills.
+Ensure you contact the HMRC Coronavirus (COVID-19) helpline, if you cannot pay other tax bills.

-Then, ensure you make notes, including date, time, whom you spoke with and the details of your discussion.
+Then, ensure you make notes, including date, time, whom you spoke with, and your discussion details.

 And your business is then, affected by the coronavirus (COVID-19), then claim the Self-Employment Income Support Scheme.